zhiming99/rpc-frmwrk/rpc/security/README.md

 #### Setup Kerberos
 Please don't be scared, setup kerberos for authentication is not as difficult as you thought.
-And it can be deployed on a network as simple as with just two connected devices.
+And it can be deployed on a network as simple as of only two connected devices.
 Here are the steps to make Kerberos to work with `rpc-frmwrk` on such a simple network.
 1. Setup `kdc( Kerberos domain controller)`.
 You may want to select one of your machines as the kdc server.
   Depending on the linux distribution, the kerberos package name could be slightly different.